-- Lunch Detention may consist of a period of time spent in academic study and isolation from social interaction and/or work assignments related to the upkeep and maintenance of school facilities during his/her lunch period in which the student will also be afforded the opportunity of lunch.
-The amount of time assigned for lunch detention on any one day shall not exceed the student's normal lunch period. - 2.
+- in which the student will also be afforded the opportunity of lunch.
+The amount of time assigned for lunch detention on any one day shall not exceed the student's normal lunch period. - 3.
 After School Detention may consist of time spent after the regular school day on academic study and/or work assignments related to the upkeep and maintenance of school facilities.
-Parents shall be responsible for the student's transportation. - 3.
+Parents shall be responsible for the student's transportation. - 4.
 Saturday Detention may consist of time spent on Saturday on academic study and/or work assignments related to the upkeep and maintenance of school facilities.
 The amount of time assigned to one (1) day of Saturday detention shall not exceed four (4) hours.
 Parents shall be responsible for the student's transportation.